-Individuals who are considered "campus security authorities" pursuant to the Clery Act are aware of their duty to report all crimes to the Department of Campus Safety, or local police for inclusion in the annual disclosure of crime statistics.
-The college has trained individuals who are deemed Campus Security Authorities of their duty to report all Clery Act crimes to the Department of Campus Safety.
+Individuals who are considered "Campus Security Authorities" pursuant to the Clery Act are aware of their duty to report all crimes to the Department of Campus Safety, or local police for inclusion in the annual disclosure of crime statistics.
+The College has trained individuals who are deemed Campus Security Authorities of their duty to report all Clery Act crimes to the Department of Campus Safety.

 A campus security authority is not responsible for determining whether a crime occurred, since that is the function of law enforcement and the investigatory process.
-Campus Security Authorities are required to report all allegations of a crime, even if the campus security authority was told of the crime in the context of providing emotional or health care support.
+Campus Security Authorities are required to report all allegations of a crime, even if the Campus Security Authority was told of the crime in the context of providing emotional or health care support.
 Allegations of a crime must be reported whether or not the victim chooses to file a report or press charges.
 Campus Security Authorities may also provide victims or witnesses with assistance in reporting a crime to Campus Safety or local police, or to any official or office which should be informed of the crime or complaint.

-Professional Counselors are not considered a "campus security authority".
+Professional Counselors are not considered a "Campus Security Authority".
 A Professional Counselor is defined as an employee of an institution whose official responsibilities include providing psychological counseling to members of the institution's community, and who is functioning within the scope of his or her license or certification.
 Professional Counselors working within RVCC's Advising and Counseling Department are not obligated to report crimes for inclusion in campus crime statistics.

-When appropriate, college Counselors are encouraged to inform a person they are counseling of the procedure to report crimes on a voluntary, confidential basis so that they can be included in the annual statistics.
+When appropriate, College Counselors and Pastoral Counselors are encouraged to inform a person they are counseling of the procedure to report crimes on a voluntary, confidential basis so that they can be included in the annual disclosure of crime statistics.